monad-systems/hadrians-wall/README.md

 **Contribution is highly welcomed!**

-Our plan is to ship Hadrian into the master branch GHC once the community is satisfied with our work.
+Our plan is to ship Hadrian into the master branch GHC *very soon*, once the community is satisfied with our work.
 This status site will be crucial to support our proposal.